Fabio-html/Website_Fabio_Gampl_2026/src/projects/p.md

   secondaryAlt: "Prototype preview image"

 detail:
   startingPoint: "Prototype is a speculative platform for experimental sound studies.
-The platform functions as an archive: Each new release gets an index built on top of the last release (P//001, P//002, …).
+The platform functions as an archive: Each new release gets an index built on top of the last (P//001, P//002, …).
 By making this relationship explicit in the numbering, the platform embeds intellectual history into its infrastructure.
 So it's not just cataloging, but it implies relationships and cross-references.
 The visual system shouldn't try to represent what experimental sound is or feels like.
-Instead, it should establish a functional framework that centers the sound studies themselves."
+Instead, it should establish a functional framework that centers the sound studies themselves.
+In addition, the framework should be able to expand as the catalog grows without getting chaotic."
-  outcome: "The result is a modular visual system that differentiates between the overall structure and individual releases.
-Color acts as the primary layer of orientation:
-    purple represents the system, while yellow marks individual sound studies.
+  outcome: "The result is a visual system that uses a structural framework.
+The color functions as the primary layer of orientation: purple represents the system itself, while yellow marks individual sound studies.
+Instead of decorative design choices, the work and the artist are what differentiate releases.
+This strict system ensures the visual identity stays coherent across platforms while centering the sound as the primary focus.
-    New releases visually exist between these two states, becoming part of the system as they are introduced.

 This logic is consistently applied across all touchpoints.
-Each application follows the same rules, allowing the identity to remain coherent while adapting to different formats."
+Each application follows the same rules, allowing the identity to remain coherent while adapting to different formats. "
   categories:
     - Logo
     - Type selection